 If general sluggishness is your Full Moon problem rather than insomnia, you may not be getting enough Sun during the day.
 Full Moons are revealing.
 These times represent the flowering of the Moon’s 28-day growth cycle.
 Yogis and other adepts get their greatest insights at these times.
 Yet others become werewolves and lunatics.
 But don’t blame the Moon.
 It’s all about your own energetic balance.
 The Moon is showing you, you.

-Let 2017 become the year of the Moon for you!
+Let an expert in the Moon!
 Join my monthly Moon Workshop here.